CorporateVault LogoCorporateVault

 Which trucks are affected?

 Yes, it is almost identical in method.
-Like Volkswagen, Cummins used software to "cheat" environmental regulations.
-However, the fine for Cummins was even higher than the individual fines given to VW.
+However, the fine for Cummins was higher than the individual fines given to VW, making it the largest fine in Clean Air Act history.

 Yes.
-If you own an affected RAM truck, you will receive a recall notice.
-Cummins and RAM (Stellantis) are required to update the software for free to ensure it meets emissions standards at all times.
+If you own an affected RAM truck, you will receive a recall notice for a free software update to ensure the emissions controls are always active.

 Conclusion: The Death of the 'Dirty' Diesel Loophole